songweizhi/MetaCHIP/README.md

 1. The input files for MetaCHIP include a folder that holds the sequence file [[example](https://github.com/songweizhi/MetaCHIP/blob/master/input_file_examples/human_gut_bins)] of all query genomes, as well as a text file [[example](https://github.com/songweizhi/MetaCHIP/blob/master/input_file_examples/human_gut_bins_GTDB.tsv)], which holds taxonomic classification of all input genomes.
+Please make sure the length of sequence IDs for all input genomes is **NO LONGER THAN** 22 letters.

 1. [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.